isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

     1. Start Oxygen XML Author.

-    The plugin now creates logs in the user’s home directory with the file name aem-pluginX.log \(*where X denotes the rotation number*\).
+    The plugin now creates logs in the user's home directory with the file name aem-pluginX.log \(*where X denotes the rotation number*\).